phonkee/buildix-rs/README.md

     #[buildix(expr = "age > ?", isnull)]
     age: Option<i32>,

-    // inner filter will be
+    // inner filter will be sub clause in parentheses (if needed)
     inner: InnerFilter,

+    // Vec automatically converts to IN(...), if no value is available
+    // this filter will not be available in where clause
+    id: Vec<i32>,
 }

 // even multiple filters supported